84% of construction suppliers anticipate moving all their sales online eventually, highlighting an inevitable digital future.

 So what does this transformation look like for the construction industry?
 What are the challenges that e-commerce in construction faces?
-Let’s dive in together to make sure you’re 2023 ready.
+Take a deeper look at the digital shift within the construction industry.

 Why focus on e-commerce in construction?